 Stereotypes are everywhere, and skincare is no exception.
 You’ve heard the age-old adage, “Asians don’t age”; “Black don’t crack”.
 How much of that is true?
 Does sun damage really matter or is it mostly genetics anyways?
 Why does Halle Barry look so young?
 We look into the recent Multi-Decade and Ethnicity study from Olay and P&G that’s buzzing on the internet, and delve into its findings, what it means, and its implications to the future of skincare.

 We dug a bit deeper into the study, following the lead researcher Dr. Rosemarie Osborne’s presentation at the 2016 Spring Dermatology Update where she presented the first part of the study’s findings in comparing Caucasian women to African American skin from various age groups.
-While the general summary of many available articles on the Internet about the MDE study are that some people are simply winners of a “genetic lottery”, the study has much more to say than that in our opinion.
+While the general summary of many available articles on the Internet about the MDE study is that some people are simply winners of a “genetic lottery,” the study has much more to say than that in our opinion.

 Biologically/genetically, what are the things that begin to change?